Codeception/Codeception/docs/08-Customization.md

 Check out a very basic extension [Notifier](https://github.com/Codeception/Notifier).

-## Group Classes
+## Group Objects

-Group Classes are extensions listening to events of a tests belonging to a specific group.
+Group Objects are extensions listening to events of a tests belonging to a specific group.
 When a test is added to a group:

 ```php